Archibald Butt: Sinking of the Titanic

 Butt left on a six-week vacation in Europe on March 1, 1912, accompanied by Millet.
-Butt booked passage on the RMS Titanic to return to the United States.
+Butt booked first-class passage on the RMS Titanic to return to the United States.
 He boarded the ship at Southampton, in England on April 10, 1912; Millet boarded the ship at Cherbourg, France, later that same day.
 Butt was playing cards on the night of April 14 in the first-class smoking room when the Titanic struck an iceberg.
 The ship sank two and a half hours later, with a loss of over 1,500 lives.
 Butt and Millet were among the dead; Butt's body was never recovered.

 Butt's actions while the ship sank are largely unverified, but many accounts of a sensationalist nature were published by newspapers immediately after the disaster.
 One account had the ship's captain, Edward J. Smith, telling Butt that the ship was doomed, after which Butt began to act like a ship's officer and supervised the loading and lowering of lifeboats.
 The New York Times also claimed that Butt herded women and children into lifeboats.
 Another account said that Butt, a gun in his hand, prevented panicked male passengers from storming the lifeboats.
 Yet another version of events said Butt yanked a man out of one of the lifeboats so that a woman could board.
 In this story, Butt declared, "Sorry, women will be attended to first or I'll break every damned bone in your body!"
 One account tells of Butt preventing desperate steerage passengers from breaking into the first class areas in an attempt to escape the sinking ship.
 Walter Lord's book A Night to Remember disagrees with claims that Butt acted like an officer.
 Lord says Butt most likely observed the ship's evacuation quietly.
 Many newspapers repeated a story allegedly told by Marie Young.
 This tale says that Butt helped her into Lifeboat No. 8, tucked a blanket about her, and said, "Goodbye, Miss Young.
 Luck is with you.
 Will you kindly remember me to all the folks back home?"
 Young later wrote to President Taft denying she ever told such a story.

 Even Butt's final moments remain in dispute.
-Dr. Washington Dodge says he saw John Jacob Astor and Butt standing near the bridge as the ship went down.
+Dr. Washington Dodge says he saw John Jacob Astor and Butt standing near the bridge as the ship sank.
 Dodge's account is highly unlikely, as his lifeboat was more than 0.5 mi away from the ship at the time it sank.
 Other eyewitnesses say they saw him standing calmly on deck or standing side by side with Astor waving goodbye.
 Several accounts had Butt returning to the smoking room, where he stood quietly or resumed his card game.
-But these accounts have been disputed by author John Maxtone-Graham.
+These accounts have been disputed by author John Maxtone-Graham.